 The Bee Leaf Yoga Philosophy:

-Bee Leaf Yoga appreciates that we live in a pluralist society, recognises and respects that each person's journey to yoga, Pilates, and mindful movement is completely unique.
+Bee Leaf Yoga appreciates that we live in a pluralist society, recognises and respects that each person's journey to yoga, Pilates and other forms of mindful movement are completely unique.

 While yoga helps us to manage stress, along with a myriad of other things, it is vital to remember that this is not why yoga was created and practised for thousands of years.

-Yoga is inherently anti colonial and anti capitalist and the term self-care (first written about and promoted as a radical act against oppression by Audre Lorde) has been appropriated, colonised and intertwined with yoga.
+Yoga is inherently anti colonial and anti capitalist and the term self-care (first described and promoted as a radical act against oppression by Audre Lorde) has been appropriated, colonised and intertwined with yoga.

 Your story, your journey… What can you expect?